Strategy and commitments

 Actually Snam gives special emphasis on safeguarding its employees and suppliers, also through specific development programmes such as “Snam4Safety”, for the promotion and dissemination of the culture of workplace health and safety or the adoption of innovative policies such as the Social Supply Chain policy.
 As further confirmation of the Company's commitment to the ongoing professional development of its people, the Snam Institute provides yearly more than 100,000 hours of training to company employees.

 The focus on sustainable growth is also reinforced by Snam’s active support of Global Compact and its principles, and the Sustainable Development Goals.

 Snam considers the Human Rights Protection an issue of paramount importance.
-In this view, the Company adopted in April 2017 a Policy about Human Rights
+In this view, the Company updated in May 2018 its Policy about Human Rights

 Snam believes that Supply Chain's activities must promote an inclusive and sustainable economic growth.
 To this end the Company adopted in November 2018 the Social Supply Chain Policy

 - Given the great importance attached to occupational health, safety, environmental protection and the quality of services provided, in September 2019, Snam also updated its Health, Safety, Environment and Quality Policy ; this Policy applies to all employees, both staff and operational-territorial ".
 Snam guarantees all health and safety safeguards for all personnel who in any capacity work within their facilities.
 The principles expressed in the Corporate Policy extend to all subsidiaries